Watch out for these 5 roofing scams

 - The fluctuating bid

-For additional roofing information and tips for hiring a roofing company, visit the Angie's List Guide to Roofing.
+For additional roofing information and tips for hiring a roofing company, visit the Angie's List Guide to Installing a New Roof.